Last Updated on March 18, 2021

 If you’ve applied the CloudFormation stack described above you’ll now have a shiny new Jenkins instance running.
 Be patient as even when the stack has applied Jenkins still takes a couple of minutes to start up. ⏰

-You can access Jenkins using the ALB DNS name described in the Certificates & DNS setup section above, although you’ll have to accept the “Your connection is not private” warning about an insecure certificate.
+You can access Jenkins using the ALB DNS name described in the Certificate & DNS setup section above, although you’ll have to accept the “Your connection is not private” warning about an insecure certificate.
 If you’ve setup your certificate and DNS correctly though, you’ll be able to access Jenkins with a valid certificate for the domain, which will look like this:

 Grab the admin password by navigating to the ECS Task and clicking on the Logs tab.
 The password will be printed in the logs the first time Jenkins starts up.
 Look for the log line “Please use the following password to proceed to installation”.